Ingredients

 For the brulee topping:

-On a heat-safe work surface, sprinkle the tops of each square with sugar and torch the tops with a kitchen torch until it turns a deep amber color.
-Alternatively, use a broiler to brown the sugar.
+- On a heat-safe work surface, sprinkle the tops of each square with sugar and torch the tops with a kitchen torch until it turns a deep amber color.
+Alternatively, use a broiler to brown the sugar, watching very carefully to avoid burning.
 Refrigerate until ready to serve.
 Note that the chocolate layer does get a bit hard if these bars are very cold, so you may want to let them sit at room temperature for about 20 minutes before serving.

 Do you think Biscoff cookie crumbs would work as a substitute for the graham crackers?
 I have a package in the freezer.
 How many cups or ounces should I use?